ukwa/ukwa-services/access/README.md

 These can be run each morning, and the metrics posted to Prometheus used to track compliance and raise alerts if needed.

+## Cron Jobs

+There should be a Daily (early morning) run of the website tests.

-## The Reading Room Wayback Stack
+# The Reading Room Wayback Stack

 The `rrwb` stack defines the necessary services for running our reading room access services via proxied connections rather than DLS VMs.
 This new approach is on hold at present.

-## Regular Tasks
+# Monitoring

-Having deployed all of the above, the following cron jobs should be set up:
+Having deployed all of the above, the cron jobs mentioned above should be in place.

-- Hourly updates of the access data.
-- Daily (early morning) backup of the Shine database.
-- Daily (early morning) run of the website tests.

 The `ukwa-monitor` service should be used to check that these are running, and that the W3ACT database export file on HDFS is being updated.

+...monitoring setup TBC...